Jerrody/vulkanite/README.md

 The current MSRV for this crate is Rust 1.77 (C-String literals are heavily used).
 It is not planned to increase this version anytime soon and if this happens a reasonable (at least 6 months old) MSRV will be chosen.

-Note that these bindings are still a Work-In-Process, the public API may see breaking changes if this improves safety or how nice to use the code is.
+Note that these bindings are still a Work-In-Progress, the public API may see breaking changes if this improves safety or how nice to use the code is.

 Please be aware that this crate should not be considered production ready yet, breaking changes are to be expected in the future versions.